barryclark/jekyll-now/_posts/2018-01-19-Genus-of-bugs.md

 After addressing that one, the next might be "equality between values in the domain".

 Like in biology, the boundaries of a genus of bugs are always changing, although in software the change can be very fast.
-Unlike bioligy, the key is to pick a genus that is big enough to be interesting, but small enough to fit in your brain.
+Unlike biology, the key is to pick a genus that is big enough to be interesting, but small enough to fit in your brain.

 I used to say "class of bugs", but when people heard me say "there's a large class of bugs and we should shrink it", they thought I meant "a `class` in code that has too many responsibilities and is buggy, which should be broken up and cleaned".
-And yes, that is a common occurrence, it's not quite why I'm trying to say right now, so I switched to "genus".
+And yes, that is a common occurrence, it's not quite what I'm trying to say right now, so I switched to "genus".